13 Signs A Married Man Is Using You, According To Former Therapist Who's Seen It All

 Love yourself enough to know what you deserve — and don’t settle for less.

-Choose your move
+Choose your next move wisely.

 What will you do now?
 Will you confront him with the truth?
 Will you tell the spouse?
 What’s your plan, and are you ready to deal with the fallout?

 You’re the only one who can make this decision.
-Maybe it’s a good time to source help from trusted friends and from professionals.
+Maybe it’s a good time to source help from trusted friends and professionals.

 Therapy could help you work through the myriad emotions you might be experiencing.